uga-libraries/format-report/documentation/department_narrative_report_instructions.md

 4. Highlight the collection column, four risk level column labels and data rows.
 5. Insert a 100% stacked column chart.
 6. Change the chart title to "Risk by Collection"
-7. Change the colors to match Risk Profile (no stays blue, high = red, moderate = orange, low = green) by clicking on any bar of that level and changing the fill.
-8. Delete the collection ids if there are too many for all bars to be labeled.
+7. Delete the collection ids if there are too many for all bars to be labeled.

 ### AIP Format Variation